bytecodeio/LookerEmbeddedReference-Frontend/README.md

 ```
 You may need to update your Node version or use a Node version manager to change your Node version.

-#### Environmental varaibles
+#### Environmental variables

-These can be set in an .env file or in the envornment directly using export envir_var=value, etc.
+These can be set in an .env file or in the environment directly using export envir_var=value, etc.

 ```
 PBL_PORT=3001  # Note different port from backend